 - Remaining credits completed by any math or science course

-GEMS (General Education Math and Science) courses are designed for non-math and non-science majors.
+GEMS (General Education Math and Science) courses count towards this requirement and are designed for students who have chosen majors and minors outside of math and natural science.

 - RELIGION (RL1 and RL2)